André Dubonnet: Between the world wars

 In December 1922, Dubonnet married Claude Sampieri, daughter of Count Charles Sampieri and of Irène Cahen d'Anvers, whose father was the banker Louis Cahen d'Anvers.
 Together, they had two daughters, France and Lorraine.

 During the 1920s, Dubonnet competed in Olympic bobsledding, as well as racing cars for Bugatti and Hispano-Suiza.
 He later spent much of his fortune developing inventions.
 He successfully sold an automobile suspension system (système Dubonnet) to General Motors, but nearly went bankrupt late in life while working on solar energy.
 He also developed several aerodynamic studies and commissioned some special aerodynamic cars to be built for him.

 In 1932, Dubonnet married Xenia Howard-Johnston, who died not long afterward.
 He met his third wife, the American Ruth Obre, during his dealings with GM’s Alfred P. Sloan, who was famed for his visions of the automaker’s incremental product levels and planned obsolescence.
-Both women figured in Dubonnet’s continuing tale.

 Dubonnet became a Chevalier of the Légion d'honneur in January 1936.